 So here it is: Everything we have ever learned about importing.

-Our step-by-step hacks on how to make $1,000 a month importing from China.
+Our step-by-step hacks on how to make $1,000 a month importing a private label product from China.

 Yes it can be scary, difficult, frustrating, down right painful, but if you follow our guide and stick to it, you will reap all the rewards and then some that the far east has to offer…